chandlerc/blog/content/slides/2026-memory-safety-deep-3/20_ownership.md

 - **Click** There is an explicit declaration giving a name for the places that `buf` owns.
 - **Click** The `Clear` method deallocates the elements, which invalidates the elements as well as anything that they own.
 - **Click** The `PushBack` method can relocate elements, which invalidates pointers to them, but doesn't invalidate owned memory, as long as it is a separate allocation.
+- The compiler will check that the invalidate annotation includes everything done by the body of the method, and that it is safe to leave off the `.any`
 - **Click** The keyword `disjoint` in the owned place declaration is what marks those places as a separate allocation.

 <br/>